 Scholarly sources are not typically free and accessible from Google searches.

 "Many scholarly journals use a process of peer review prior to publishing an article, whereby other scholars in the author's field or specialty critically assess a draft of the article.
 Peer-reviewed journals (also called refereed journals) are scholarly journals that only publish articles that have passed through this review process.
 The review process helps ensure that the published articles reflect solid scholarship in their fields."
-Check out this site to see the exacting standards required to submit an article to the Physical Therapy Journal!
+Check out the Author Guidelines to see the exacting standards required to submit an article to the Physical Therapy Journal!

 "Scholarly journals contain articles written by, and addressed to, experts in a discipline.
 They are concerned with academic study, especially research, and demonstrate the methods and concerns of scholars.
 The main purpose of a scholarly journal is to report original research or experimentation and to communicate this information to the rest of the scholarly world.
 The language of scholarly journals reflects the discipline covered, as it assumes some knowledge or background on the part of the reader.
 Scholarly journals always rigorously cite their sources in the form of footnotes or bibliographies.
 Many scholarly journals are published by professional organizations."